SociallyIneptWeeb/LanguageLeapAI/README.md

 There are certain terms and conditions for using the voices from Voicevox, so do read up on [these](https://voicevox.hiroshiba.jp/) before using a specific speaker.

-#### Application limitations

-Some applications like Valorant for some reason does not allow open mic for team voice chat, so **LanguageLeapAI** will not work for in these cases, unless you hold down the push to talk button whenever you want your teammates to hear the Text-to-Speech.
-However, Valorant does have open mic for party voice-chat, so there should be no issue if it's used towards your party members.

 ## License